ibm-cloud-docs/EventStreams/messagehub057.md

 # Known restrictions
 {: #restrictions}

-If you are using {{site.data.keyword.messagehub}} and encounter an issue, review theses known problems and workarounds.
-The following sections describe known restrictions in {{site.data.keyword.messagehub}}:
+If you are using {{site.data.keyword.messagehub}} and find a problem, review theses known restrictions and workarounds.

 ## Java Kafka calls don’t failover if a Kafka bootstrap server fails
 {: #calls_failover}

 ### Problem

 The Java Virtual Machine (JVM) caches DNS lookups.
-When the JVM resolves an IP address for a hostname, it caches the IP address for a specified period of time, known as the time-to-live (TTL).
-Some Java configurations, an example is one which has a security manager, sets the JVM TTL so that it never refreshes a hostname’s IP address until the JVM is restarted.
+When the JVM resolves an IP address for a host name, it caches the IP address for a specified period of time, known as the time-to-live (TTL).
+Some Java configurations set the JVM TTL so that it never refreshes a host name’s IP address until the JVM is restarted.
+An example configuration is one that has a security manager.

 ### Workaround

-Because {{site.data.keyword.messagehub}} uses Kafka bootstrap server URLs with multiple IP addresses for High Availability, not all the broker IPs may be known to the Kafka client preventing failover to a working broker.
+Because {{site.data.keyword.messagehub}} uses Kafka bootstrap server URLs with multiple IP addresses for High Availability, not all the broker IPs are known to the Kafka client preventing failover to a working broker.
 In these cases, failover requires re-querying the IPs for the broker URLs to get a working IP.
 You are recommended to configure your JVM with a TTL value of 30 to 60 seconds.
-This ensures that when a bootstrap server’s IP has issues, the Kafka client will be able to lookup and use a new IP address by querying the DNS.
+This ensures that when a bootstrap server’s IP has issues, the Kafka client will be able to look up and use a new IP address by querying the DNS.

 From the java.security file